efornara/jbit/README.md

 A test native program.
 Just typing make should work, but you need the development package of SDL 1.2.
-Note that this target might disappear entirely, once the consolidated bits of nano are integrated into the main Native version.
+Note that this target might disappear entirely, once the consolidated bits of embd are integrated into the main Native version.

 A new JavaScript emulator.
 Just like the old JavaScript version, you